nrice41593/CSV-Geolocation-Parser/README.md

     2. Implement the Parse Method
     3. Use the [GeoCoordinate.NetCore](https://www.nuget.org/packages/GeoCoordinate.NetCore/) NuGet package to calculate distance between two points
 3. Reduce the logging verbosity and rerun
-4. Push your changes (`git push`), create a pull request, and add request a review from your instructor.

 ## Kata Details